Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Targeted professions:

-All digital marketing and e-business professions + Creation of a digital business startup
+All professions in digital marketing and e-business + Creation of digital commercial startups

 Targeted professions: